sh1ro47/Real-Estate-Price-Prediction/README.md

 ## 📬 Contact

-If you have questions or feedback, feel free to reach out via GitHub issues or connect with me on [LinkedIn](#).
+If you have questions or feedback, feel free to reach out via GitHub issues

----

-Would you like me to create a `requirements.txt` file for you as well?